Newhaven F.C.: History

 Newhaven were Division Two champions in 1971–72, earning promotion to Division One.
 Although they were Division One champions in 1973–74, just two seasons later they finished bottom of the division and were relegated back to Division Two.
 They went on to finish bottom of Division Two in 1977–78.
 After winning the Division Two title in 1990–91 the club were promoted to Division One.
 In 1993–94 they won the Sussex RUR Cup for a second time, beating Pagham 4–0 in the final.
 However, the club were relegated back to Division Two at the end of the 1994–95 season, and then relegated to Division Three after finishing bottom of Division Two in 1998–99.

 After thirteen seasons in Division Three, Newhaven won the division in 2011–12 and were promoted to Division Two; they also won the Sussex Intermediate Cup, beating Saltdean United in the final.
 The following season saw them finish as runners-up in Division Two, earning promotion to Division One.
 In 2014–15 they won the League Cup with a 3–1 win over Arundel in the final.
 In 2015 the league was renamed the Southern Combination, with Division One becoming the Premier Division.
 The club won the Sussex RUR Cup again in 2015–16, beating Chichester City 4–2 in the final, going on to retain the trophy the following season with a 5–0 win over Crawley Down Gatwick.
+They won the League Cup in 2022–23 season, defeating Crowborough Athletic 2–1 in the final.

+In 2023–24 Newhaven finished fourth in the Premier Division, qualifying for the promotion play-offs.
+After beating Crowborough Athletic on penalties in the semi-finals, they lost the final 2–0 to Eastbourne Town.